GoogleCloudPlatform/cluster-toolkit/modules/file-system/filestore/README.md

 ### Example - Basic HDD tier

 Leave the tier unspecified to default to the smallest-sized, lowest performance Filestore instance (Basic HDD, 1024GiB).
-This instance has a module ID of `homefs`, will be mounted at `/home`, and is connected to the network defined in the `network1` module.
+The following instance has a module ID of `homefs`, will be mounted at `/home`, and is connected to the network defined in the `network1` module.

 ```yaml
 - source: ./modules/file-system/filestore